easybuilders/easybuild-tutorial/docs/configuration/README.md

 Both accept a colon-separated list of locations to consider when looking for easyconfig files, with `robot` overriding `robot-paths`.

-The key difference between both is that `robot` also makes EasyBuild resolve dependencies alongside specifying a list of paths to consider when searching for easyconfig files, while defining `robot-paths` does not have this side effect.
+The key difference between both is that setting `robot` also enables dependency resolution and hence makes EasyBuild install missing dependencies, alongside specifying a list of paths to consider when searching for easyconfig files, while defining `robot-paths` does not have this side effect.
 In addition, you can use the `--robot` command line option without specifying any paths to it to only enable dependency resolution.